tonred/tonclick/README.md

 ## On-chain and off-chain usage

-To subscribe on-chain, user should pass only address, and set pubkey to 0
+To subscribe on-chain, user should pass only address and set pubkey to 0

-To subscribe on-chain, user should pass only pubkey, and set address to 0
+To subscribe on-chain, user should pass only pubkey and set address to 0

 Also, this should be used if user want to see all his subscription via user profile